SeoulTech-HCIRLab/MSGCN/README.md

 ### Pretrained Models

-Pretrained weights and validation set inference results are provided in the [link](https://drive.google.com/file/d/1Yz86jwjj_EAeqf8-KVBPsM9lVQWz-mCM/view?usp=drive_link) and [link](https://drive.google.com/file/d/1fOfhQGV8N6kJvGAmD02Kyigs58Ytrie0/view?usp=drive_link) respectively.
+Pretrained weights are provided in the [link](https://drive.google.com/)